kurocha/tagged-format/README.md

 # Tagged Format

-The Tagged Format is a simple generic text/binary format.
-It is primarily designed for storing and accessing game data in binary format for quick loading.
+The Tagged Format is a simple text and binary format designed to be loaded directly into the memory of the running process.
+It uses a simple text format that can be incrementally parsed and serialized, and the binary format uses tagged memory blocks and offsets for addressing.

-It supports a variety of different purposes, but is primarily designed for geometry.
-It is designed to be a very simple and to act as a bridge between typical rendering formats (e.g. vertex arrays) and model editors (e.g. Blender).
+It is primarily used for storing 3D model data, and includes an exporter for [Blender](https://www.blender.org/) and both a C++ and JavaScript implementation.
+However, it's design is generic and it can be modified to suit a wide range of tasks.

 [![Build Status](https://secure.travis-ci.org/kurocha/tagged-format.svg)](http://travis-ci.org/kurocha/tagged-format)